-Internet: The schools district’s website contains necessary information for families, such as enrollment materials, as well as updates to program activity.
+Internet: The schools district’s website contains necessary information for families, such as enrollment information, as well as updates to program activity.
 Families are able to email the HTSACC office as well.

 Staff/Family conferences & meetings: If a behavioral problem exists or if a parent requests, a staff/family meeting may be arranged.
-Arrangements should be made as soon as possible to the event and the Group Leader should be present.
+Arrangements should be made as soon as possible to the event, and the Site Leader and/or Program Coordinator will be present.
 All information discussed at the meeting will be documented, and is confidential.

 During Holiday Care and Summer Camp, the HTSACC program plans field trips in which all children enrolled on the day of the field trip are expected to participate.

-LUNCHES FROM HOME: Children will bring lunch for early dismissal, holiday care, and the summer program.
+LUNCHES FROM HOME: Children will bring lunch for early dismissal days, Holiday Care, and the summer camp program.
 Please note that PTA lunch programs and school milk programs are not offered on half days or during holiday care.